Notes

-Notes, experiments, and working references on software, networking, embedded systems, and tools.
+Smaller working references, experiments, and historical notes on software, networking, embedded systems, and tools.

 May 22, 2026